rebeccah16/rebeccah16.github.io/collections/_posts/2024-12-07-intro-to-rl.md

 ---
 layout: post
-title: A brief history of our serverless future
+title: An introduction to RL
-date: 2024-10-27
+date: 2024-12-07
 categories: story history serverless aws modal
-summary: Just over ten years ago, Tim Wagner walked down a chain-link fenced office corridor towards The Chop…
+summary: In valued-based RL, an agent through "trial and error" tries to concurrently learn an oracle and a policy that follows that oracle.
-permalink: our-serverless-future
+permalink: intro-to-rl
 ---

 <style>